 What is our process?

 We start with an OEM Miata powered steering rack, we do a complete dismantle down to all individual parts, we remove all unnecessary parts.
 We then examine all the bearings and parts that retain in the depowered rack and replace them if necessary.
+Then once all parts are good we ultrasonic clean all the parts to clean out any old grease/oil or debris.

 We take the steering shaft and remove the internal seal and on some racks remove the internal seal on the housing.

 Once everything is modified and ready for assembly we take the housing, degrease it or all the grease built up for the last 20 years.
-We then sandblast/sand down the paint to raw metal and paint the housing.
+We then ultrasonic clean then sandblast/sand down the paint to raw metal and paint the housing.
 All hardware is then also sandblasted removing any corrosion.
 During assembly is where we replace any bearings, bolts, hardware that is kept.
 All hardware is torqued to spec.

 At the end of assembly due to all the lines and fittings, we removed we install our MiataSource Depowered Plug Kit.
 Which in the end you get a completely 100% truly modified depowered steering rack, ready for install.